BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 As we will have to deal with:
 - View Interaction ( button click )
-- Global State Changes ( i.e. HTTP update )
+- Global State Changes ( e.g. HTTP update )
 - Component State Changes ( triggered internal logic )

 Putting all this logic in the component class is a bad idea.